Part 8 – Employee Stock Options

 Total Capital = 220.0 + 106.4 = 326.4

-The above proportions will be used to calculate the Weighted Average Cost of Capital (WACC).
+The above proportions come into use for calculating the Weighted Average Cost of Capital (WACC).

-In this article, we have understood the basis for the calculation of the Weighted Average Cost of Capital (WACC). we will take a detailed video of WACC in our next article.
-Till then, Happy Learning!
+In this article, we have understood the basis for the calculation of the Weighted Average Cost of Capital (WACC).
+We will be taking a detailed video of WACC in our next article.

 Recommended Articles